Thursday, 29 October and Friday, 30 October 2020

 - Policy impacts and variation across jurisdictions

-The conference format will consist of brief presentations with ample time for discussion, with potential parallel sessions grouped by topic depending on the nature of submissions received.
+The conference format consisted of brief presentations with ample time for discussion, with potential parallel sessions grouped by topic depending on the nature of submissions received.